 The HWTProject Celebrates Historic Westmeath Township

 Welcome to our travels through Historic Westmeath Township.
-This HWTProject was only a few months in the making but several generations in the living.
+This HWTProject started in 2013.
+It has been only a few months in the making, but several generations in the living.
 It is a salute to those generations that have come before.

 This township is located in the Upper Ottawa River Valley in Eastern Ontario, Canada, approximately 90 minutes west of Ottawa, our nation’s capital.
 In 2001 the venerable old township joined with the adjacent municipalities of Ross, Cobden and Beachburg to form a new amalgamated Township of Whitewater Region.

-Because of its location in the big bend of the Upper Ottawa River, where it juts northward into the Laurentian Hills of Quebec, it was very much defined by its river shoreline.
-This main water travel route into the frontiers of the New World, meant that natives, explorers, traders, lumbermen and settlers all arrived on its shores, -thus making Westmeath Township one of the oldest of the townships in the Valley and one of the most beautiful and scenic.
+Because of its location in the big bend of the Upper Ottawa River, where it juts northward into the Laurentian Hills of Quebec, the Westmeath Peninsula was very much defined by its river shoreline.
+This main water travel route into the frontiers of the New World meant that natives, explorers, traders, lumbermen and settlers all arrived on its shores, -thus making Westmeath Township one of the oldest of the townships in the Valley and one of the most beautiful and scenic.

-I encourage you to take up the invitation to submit material to this website either specifically about your own ancestors for our “Family Registry”, or general interest items, on Historic Westmeath Township, by using the “Submissions” page.
+I encourage you to take up the invitation to submit material to this website by using the “Submissions” page.
 Or just let us know what you think of this website in “Your Voice”.

 Gayle McBride Stewart